gabefran/aryzebrand/README.md

 # Aryze Brand Repository

-This repository contains all brand assets, design tokens, and guidelines for Aryze ApS — a Danish B2B fintech company building Pay by Bank (A2A) payment infrastructure, Stablecoins as a Service, On-Chain FX, and Cross-Chain Settlement products.
+This repository contains all brand assets, design tokens, and guidelines for Aryze ApS — a Danish B2B fintech company building Pay by Bank (A2A) payment infrastructure

 ---